PlasticSCM/GuiTestSharp/README.md

 chmod u+x launcher
 ```

+Note: if you are using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to test the GNU/Linux example using Windows (obscure scenario, but you might want to give it a try!), make sure you don't have the Windows' MSBuild executable in your Windows' PATH.
+Because you can execute Windows binaries from the WSL, if the Windows variant of MSBuild is in your PATH, when you try to compile the application using Mono's MSBuild, it will use some of the Windows' executables.
+The compile process will succeed, but the application won't launch.

 ### macOS

-You need to do the following before starting, if you don't have already done it in the past.
+You need to do the following before starting, if you don't have already done it in the past:

-1) Install Visual Studio (Community is OK) from [it's official site](https://visualstudio.microsoft.com/es/vs/mac/).
+1) Download Visual Studio installer (Community is OK) from [it's official site](https://visualstudio.microsoft.com/es/vs/mac/).
 2) Run the installer.
-Install Xcode from the App Store when asked to.
+Install XCode from the App Store when asked to.
-3) Open Xcode at least once, so it can install missing components required by Xamarin.Mac.
+3) If opened, close Visual Studio.
+Then open XCode, so it can install missing components required by Xamarin.Mac.
+4) Re-launch Visual Studio.

-### With Visual Studio for macOS
+#### With Visual Studio for macOS

 1) Open `/src/lib/pnunit/pnunit.sln` and build it (`cmd + Shift + B` by default).
     * This will build the PNUnit framework to `/bin/pnunit`, including the `agent` and the `launcher`.